Highway 35 to Bear Creek Road to Santa Cruz

 Continue on Bear Creek Road just a very short distance (1/4 mile) to David Bruce.
 The David Bruce winery is famous for its Pinot Noir wines.
 Their Pinot Noir wines account for sixty percent of their wine production, producing them from the Santa Cruz Mountains (about six acres), Sonoma County, and the Central Coast Wine Regions.
 You might want to try comparing the various Pinots to get an idea of the subtle differences among the various wine regions.
 The winery has a long list of active wine club members.
 Not only do these members receive special shipments of Pinot Noir, but they get to attend the many special events held throughout the year by the winery.
 Besides the Pinot Noir, David Bruce also bottles varietals of Petite Syrah, Cabernet Sauvignon, Zinfandel and Chardonnay.

 Leave David Bruce and continue on Bear Creek Road until you get to Highway 17.
-At this point, you can head straight to Santa Cruz on Highway 17 (just follow the signs) or visit another unique winery, Burrell School Vineyards and then take the back roads into Santa Cruz.
+At this point, you can head straight to Santa Cruz and its famous Boardwalk via Highway 17 (just follow the signs).
+If you are not heading to Santa Cruz, try Burrell School Vineyards.

 Burrell School Vineyards